advantic-au/libmqm-sys/README.md

 You can use `libmqm-sys` to:

 - Connect to an IBM MQ server to send and receive MQ messages through the MQI functions
-- Administer IBM MQ server through the MQAI functions
+- Administer IBM MQ server through the PCF structures and MQAI functions

 Functions provided in this crate are the raw `unsafe` functions exposed from the IBM provided library.
 Developers should build safe rust API wrappers over these functions.